truhlikfredy/raytracer/README.md

 * Phong shading (ambient + difuse + specular lighting)
 * Animated light
 * Scaling, can be rendered in low-res and then upscaled so the window is decent size
+* Using well known predefined materials
+* Allow for objects to pass a function as material generator (allows change properties of the material depending on coordinates and other variables)

 # TODO (More precisely a wish list)